 Chip technology has been the card security standard since October 2015.

 What is an EMV Credit Card?

 In light of several recent major data breaches, you may have heard the term “EMV credit card” used in news reports.
 When it was created, EMV stood for Europay, MasterCard and Visa.
-It is a global standard for credit cards equipped with computer chips, as well as technology used to authenticate chip-card transactions.
+It is a worldwide standard for credit cards equipped with computer chips, as well as technology used to authenticate chip-card transactions.
 Simply put, this technology better protects consumers and makes it more difficult for people to counterfeit cards and commit fraudulent activities.

 What Makes EMV Cards Different?

 If the magnetic stripe card is compromised, the data can be used over and over again because it doesn’t change.
 This makes it easy for fraudsters to profit from stolen card holder data.
 For the EMV card computer chip, with each transaction, a unique transaction code is generated and cannot be used again.
 That means if the credit card data is stolen from a single sale or transaction, the next time it is used, the card would simply be denied because the transaction code is no longer valid.
 This makes it much more difficult for nefarious people to profit from stolen card holder data.

 What Does this Mean to Me?